lethib/my_patients/LOGBOOK.md

 - Implemented the encryption service using AES-GCM for secure data handling.
 I am completely new to cryptography, thus Claude Code helped me a lot to understand how it works.

+## 06/09/2025

+- Started implementing the UX to save a patient (Part 1).

 ## 07/09/2025

 - Implemented the DB modelisation of the relation Patient <> User.